Gnirt/gnirt.github.io/source/_posts/2015-11-04-how-much-money-is-enough.markdown

 At 2k money I can live more than enough.
 So here's my number, how can I make it for the least amount of time so I can enjoy life the rest.
 Here's one of adult life goal, having 2k of income each month for the less amount of work (Work: Time I dislike the use of).

-Thil lead naturally to tomorrow problem.
+This lead naturally to tomorrow problem.
 How do I get happy?

 ~~~